marbl/MetagenomeScope/FEATURES_TODO.md

 We might also want to show progress of connected components (e.g. 20/123 laid out) to user in the JS UI.

+* In collate\_clusters.py:
-* Provide user with time estimate, instead of using dot -v?
+  Provide user with time estimate, instead of using dot -v?
 We can base this off number of nodes/edges, etc.

 * Highlight *all* bubbles/ropes/chains/cycles, etc., and then highlight everything at once?
 Pro is more info displayed, con is it'll look really